samvera/samvera.github.io/training/deeper_into_hydra/index.md

 # Dive Deeper into Hydra

+_This is a draft for a course first offered at Code4Lib 2016.
+It is not complete.
+Caveat emptor._

 1. Legacy Data modeling
   1. What modeling looked like in "Dive into Hydra"
     * `has_many/belongs_to` or `has_and_belongs_to_many`